“Angel speaking,” I said, my customary phone answering protocol.

 This is a true story.
 Through my own phone line I received a visit from the ghost of bad business past.
 My gut reaction was pity.
 As a business owner, I can only imagine the level of desperation in that print shop that prompted them to think it was a productive idea to call a client who spent $50 with them four years ago in the hopes that I might:

-b. have immediate printing needs
+- Have immediate printing needs

 I’m sure Mary is still working that list and when she’s done, will have unearthed approximately zero dollars in business.
 I will also bet anyone a dollar that the scenario will continue as follows: